lukebhan/NeuralOperatorsForGainKernels/README.md

 # Neural Operators for Bypassing Gain and Control Computations in PDE Backstepping

-The source code for the paper titled Neural Operators for Bypassing Gain and Control Computations in PDE Backstepping (TODO: add arxiv link).
+The source code for the paper titled Neural Operators for Bypassing Gain and Control Computations in PDE Backstepping ([arxiv](https://arxiv.org/abs/2302.14265)).

 ## Sysetm Requirements
 All of the code is written in Python 3 and relies on standard packages such as numpy, Pytorch, Scipy, and the